marwoj/seed-spring-vue-aws-ec2/README.md

 Note: For development purposes, in `playbook-run.yml` uncomment acme-staging ca server, as shown below:
 > "--certificatesresolvers.myresolver.acme.caserver=https://acme-staging-v02.api.letsencrypt.org/directory"

-To generate certificate once again, remove old one and run `playbook-run.ym` once again.
-See traefik logs:
+To re-generate certificates, at EC2 remove the old one, and at your machine run `playbook-run.yml` once again.
+See traefik logs for verification:
+> sudo rm /home/ubuntu/letsencrypt/acme.json
 > docker logs seed-traefik

 If everything works fine - no errors should be displayed
-> sudo rm /home/ubuntu/letsencrypt/acme.json